BenjaminPollak/dot_files/README.md

 Obviously you'll need docker installed.
 Then, follow the below instructions:

-1. build the docker container by running `docker build.`
+1. build the docker container by running `docker build .`
 2. get the container ID by running `docker images`
 3. run the container using `docker run -i -v ${PWD}:/home/ubuntu/dot_files -t <CONTAINER_ID> /bin/bash`
 4. navigate to /home/ubuntu/dot_files in the container and execute `ansible-playbook desktop_config.yml`